 Mr M Bullock

-The Design and Technology department strive to see students aspire to and achieve success at Key Stage 3, GCSE level and onwards into A-Level Graphic Communication and Fashion & Textiles.
+The Design and Technology department strive to see students aspire to and achieve success at Key Stage 3, GCSE level and onwards into A-Level Graphic Communication.

-In Key Stage 4 students can opt for GCSE Design & Technology, opting for a focus upon product design or textiles.
-We also offer GCSE Graphic Communication, and GCSE Food and Nutrition.
+In Key Stage 4 students can opt for GCSE Design & Technology, which is a product design course.
+Students can opt to focus on timbers or textiles.
+We also offer GCSE Graphic Communication.
 The most able students will be aiming for a grade 8 or 9 in both exam and coursework.
-They will learn and develop key skills in the kitchen, workshop or design studios, they can enhance their skills in using CADCAM, design software and through traditional techniques.
+They will learn and develop key skills in the workshop and design studios, they can enhance their skills in using CADCAM, design software and through traditional techniques.
 Students will be able to design and make personal and challenging products that they feel proud of.

-In Key Stage 5 students can choose to study A-Level Graphic Communication, or A-Level Fashion and Textiles.
-They can fully explore a wide range of techniques, processes and skills, drawing from the work of influential designers and developing their own style as a designer.
-Students will write their own brief for coursework, and follow their choice of interpretation for their exam piece to create a personal, creative response.
+In Key Stage 5 students can choose to study A-Level Graphic Communication.
+They can fully explore a wide range of techniques, processes, and skills, drawing from the work of influential designers and developing their own style as a designer.
+Students will write their own brief for coursework and follow their choice of interpretation for their exam piece to create a personal, creative response.
 They will develop the skills required to take them further as designers at university or higher education.

 The Design and Technology department strive for excellence as standard; in the teaching, in the classroom and in results at key stages 3, 4 and 5.

 Design and technology is delivered by a carousel system so students will spend part of the year studying each element of the subject.
 Students will experience all of the KS3 projects below but not necessarily in this order.

 CAD CAM – students learn about computer aided design and manufacture.
 They are trained to use specialist, industry level software to design small products.
 Students are introduced to the department lasercutter and 3D printers.